predicatestudio/pyvue/README.md

 ```
 ## How to make a BEM Project: Python

 To get started creating a new Python project with BEM, first fork this repository.
-You will then want to begin replacing bemplate configurations with your own.
+You will then want to begin replacing pyvue configurations with your own.

-To begin this process, we recommend a text search to replace all instances--both within files and in file and folder names--of "bemplate" with your project name.
+To begin this process, we recommend a text search to replace all instances--both within files and in file and folder names--of "pyvue" with your project name.
 Note that the only required changes are:

  - Makefile (APPNAME)
  - Manifest.in (relevant filepaths)
  - pyproject.toml (project.name)

-Other instances of "bemplate" are likely reflexive imports or dependencies.
+Other instances of "pyvue" are likely reflexive imports or dependencies.
 Since these are likely to change regardless, we leave it to you to apply updates.

 The following steps are expanded in less detail, but they are as follows: